The negative effects of having low self-esteem are numerous.

 This list is not comprehensive.
 But every time you are unsure if you are acting out of low self-esteem, you can ask yourself:

 “Am I doing this to make me feel worthy or is this the best thing to do at this moment?”

 If you are doing something which makes you feel worthy and good about yourself, most of the time it’s a low self-esteem issue.

-1. You spend too much time at work.
+1. It can cause you to spend too much time at work.

 Yes, it is true that some employers give their employees too much work to do and set unrealistic deadlines.
 However, sometimes spending too much time at work could be a result of our low self-esteem.
 Ask yourself:

-- Am I the only person who stay late at work?
+- Am I the only person who stays late at work?

-- Does my whole life revolves around work?
+- Does my whole life revolve around work?

 - Are you afraid of making mistakes or letting someone know you make mistakes?